#1 Updated by oberhuemer almost 9 years ago

 - during the 1980's, there is really a long gap in vehicle availability, so we extended some beyond their original buy period, in particular this affects the V60/V90/V100/V160 (218)... question is if we should really do that for all of them, or pick only one or two out.

-#35 Updated by michi_cc almost 8 years ago
+#35 Updated by michi_cc over 8 years ago

 during the 1980's, there is really a long gap in vehicle availability, so we extended some beyond their original buy period, in particular this affects the V60/V90/V100/V160 (218)... question is if we should really do that for all of them, or pick only one or two out.